erenyusufduran/path/01-nodejs/fundamentals/04-kafka.md

 ## What is Kafka Used For?

-Commonly used to build real-time streaming data pipelines and real-time streaming applcations, today, there are hundreds of Kafka use cases.
+Commonly used to build real-time streaming data pipelines and real-time streaming applications, today, there are hundreds of Kafka use cases.
 Any company that relies on, or works with data can find numerous benefits.

 - **Data Pipelines**
   In the context of Apache Kafka, a streaming data pipeline means ingesting the data from sources into Kafka as it's created and then streaming that data from Kafka to one or more targets.